Limit theorems for empirical processes of cluster functionals: Generalized tail array sums

-\end{example} \begin{example}[(Kernel density estimators)] In this simple example we demonstrate that applications of the theory presented in Section \ref{sec:limittheorems} are not restricted to extreme value theory.
-Further examples may be obtained from the literature on ``local empirical processes.''
-For the analysis of such processes for i.i.d. data we refer to Einmahl (\citeyear{Einmahl97}), Gin\'{e}, Mason and Zaitsev (\citeyear{GMZ03}) and Gin\'{e} and Mason (\citeyear{GM08}) and to the lists of references in these papers.
+\begin{example} \rm ({\em Kernel density estimators}) In this simple example we de\-mon\-strate that applications of the theory presented in Section 2 are not restricted to extreme value theory.
+Further examples may be obtained from the literature on ``local empirical processes''.
+For the analysis of such processes for i.i.d.\ data we refer to Einmahl (1997), Gin\'e et al.\ (2003) and Gin\'{e} and Mason (2008) and to the lists of references in these papers.

-Suppose that $(X_i)_{i\in\mathbb{N}}$ is a univariate stationary time series whose marginal df $H$ has a Lebesgue density $h$.
+Suppose that $(X_i)_{i\in\N}$ is a univariate stationary time series whose marginal df $H$ has a Lebesgue density $h$.
 Kernel estimators of the type

-are probably the most widely used nonparametric estimators for $h(x_0)$ ($x_0\in\mathbb{R}$).
-Here $K$ denotes a suitable kernel, for example, a probability density with support $[-1,1]$, and $(b_n)_{n\in\mathbb{N}}$ is a sequence of bandwidths tending to 0.
+are probably the most widely used nonparametric estimators for $h(x_0)$ ($x_0\in\R$).
+Here $K$ denotes a suitable kernel, e.g.\ a probability density with support $[-1,1]$, and $(b_n)_{n\in\N}$ is a sequence of bandwidths tending to 0.
 Let

-where the constant 2 has been inserted to ensure $X_{n,i}>0$ for $X_i \in[x_0 -b_n, x_0+b_n]$.
+where the constant 2 has been inserted to ensure $X_{n,i}>0$ for $X_i \in [x_0 -b_n, x_0+b_n]$.
 Let $\hat H_n$ be the corresponding empirical df.
 Then integration by parts yields

 provided that $K$ has bounded variation.
-Hence, for $\bar Z_n(y)=\tilde Z_n(\mathbf{1}_{(y+2,\infty)})$, $y\in[-1,1]$, and $n=r_nm_n$, we have that
+Hence, for $\bar Z_n(y)=\tilde Z_n(\boldsymbol{1}_{(y+2,\infty)})$, $y\in[-1,1]$, and $n=r_nm_n$, we have that